0xAnjing/oneforall/README.md

 node index.js
 ```

-To create a random token and mint it, run the following command:
+`mintToken.js` is only used for testing purposes to create a random token and mint 1 value to the sender's wallet.
+Run the following command:

 ```bash
 node mintToken.js
 ```

-`mintToken.js` is only used for testing purposes.